Azure/azure-sdk-for-js/documentation/writing_tests.md

 That command by itself is still missing two things: the test files and a way to generate code coverage.
 These two missing pieces can vary depending on what we're trying to test and how we're trying to debug the tests.

 Code coverage can be added by placing `nyc` at the beginning of the line.
-Keep in mind that `nyc` will **obscure the stack traces**, so it's preferable to make separate `package.json` scripts, one for automated testing through CI, with `nyc`, and another one for developers running tests, without `nyc`.
+Keep in mind that `nyc` will **obscure the stack traces**, so it's preferable to make separate `package.json` scripts, one for automated live testing through CI, with `nyc`, and another one to help developers debug their tests, without `nyc`.

 We also have to point mocha to our test files.
 If you're **not** using `nyc`, you can point to the bundled test file (bundled with Rollup, which we will see later), typically at `dist-test/index.node.js`.
 If you are using `nyc`, point mocha to the files built by the TypeScript compiler, which can be found using `find dist-esm/test -name '*.spec.js'` before calling mocha.

-To use Mocha from the `package.json`, our systems will expect to encounter two scripts, one called `unit-test` for tests that will be [executed during Pull Request validation](https://github.com/Azure/azure-sdk-for-js/blob/master/eng/pipelines/templates/jobs/archetype-sdk-client.yml#L226-L233), which won't ever reach to live resources, and another called `integration-test` for our [nightly and release builds](https://github.com/Azure/azure-sdk-for-js/blob/master/eng/pipelines/templates/jobs/archetype-sdk-integration.yml#L114), which will be expected to reach to live resources.
-We assume that the distinction of when to reach to what resources will be done within the tests (either from  [The Recorder](#the-recorder) or through [Using conditionals](#using-conditionals)).
-With this in mind, and limiting `nyc` to only run on the `integration-test` script (since `unit-test` will be used for debugging), we will end up with the following scripts:
+Our engineering systems will expect to encounter two scripts in our `package.json`s, one called `unit-test` for tests that will be [executed during Pull Request validation](https://github.com/Azure/azure-sdk-for-js/blob/master/eng/pipelines/templates/jobs/archetype-sdk-client.yml#L226-L233), which won't ever reach to live resources, and another called `integration-test` for our [nightly and release builds](https://github.com/Azure/azure-sdk-for-js/blob/master/eng/pipelines/templates/jobs/archetype-sdk-integration.yml#L114), which will be expected to reach to live resources.
+We assume that the distinction of when to reach to what resources will be done within the tests (either by using [The Recorder](#the-recorder) or through [Using conditionals](#using-conditionals)).
+With this in mind, and limiting `nyc` to only run on the `integration-test` script, we will end up with the following scripts:

 ```json
     "integration-test:node": "find dist-esm/test -name '*.spec.js' | xargs nyc mocha -r esm --require source-map-support/register --reporter ../../../common/tools/mocha-multi-reporter.js --timeout 180000 --full-trace",